 - Level belongs to a dimension hierarchy and in its turn is organized in a dimension hierarchy.

-- Members belong to a dimension hierarchy and are arranged in a dimension hierarchy.
+- Members belong to a dimension hierarchy and are arranged in an OLAP dimension hierarchy.
 They can be determined by unique names.
 All levels are specified depending on a hierarchy hence there can be 2 various members to coordinate in sets if one member belongs to 2 various hierarchies.

 - Tuple is a collection of members from various dimensions and can be determined by several members.